smajidy/smajidy.github.io/_pages/about.md

 </ul></div>
 </header>
 <div class="introduction">
 <p>I'm a <a href="https://banting.fellowships-bourses.gc.ca/en/home-accueil.html">Banting Postdoctoral Fellow</a> at Harvard University, working with Misha Lukin and Michael Gullans.
-I'm interested in quantum error correction and fault-tolerant applications, thermalization and dynamics of quantum many-body systems, and the intersection of AI and quantum computing.
+I'm interested in quantum error correction, quantum algorithms, quantum computing architectures, and the thermalization of quantum many-body systems.
 I completed my PhD at the University of Waterloo as a <a href="https://vanier.gc.ca/en/home-accueil.html">Vanier Scholar</a>, supervised by Raymond Laflamme and Nicole Yunger Halpern.</p>
 <p>During my PhD, I co-wrote the textbook <a href="https://www.amazon.com/Building-Quantum-Computers-Practical-Introduction/dp/1009417010">Building Quantum Computers</a> as lead author, published by Cambridge University Press.
 My PhD work was recognized with top honours from the Science department at Waterloo (<a href="https://uwaterloo.ca/current-graduate-students/catalogs/graduate-funding-and-awards-database/wb-pearson-medal">WB Pearson Medal</a>), the Institute for Quantum Computing (<a href="https://uwaterloo.ca/current-graduate-students/catalogs/graduate-funding-and-awards-database/iqc-achievement-award">IQC Achievement Award</a>), and the Perimeter Institute (<a href="https://annualreport.2024.perimeterinstitute.ca/training/phd-students/#:~:text=PhD%20students%20Shayan%20Majidy%20and%20Shengqi%20Sang%20awarded%20Brodie%20Memorial%20Prize">John Brodie Memorial Award</a>).</p>
 </div>
 <section aria-labelledby="research-heading" class="major-section" id="research">